 Use of third-party content exceeding the purpose of quotation as defined by quotation law requires permission from the respective publishers or authors.
 This is usually granted without difficulty.

-For publications under a CC license, the author usually grants the right of use together with the license on condition that the author, the source, and the license are cited.
+For publications under a Creative Commons License, the author usually grants the right of use together with the license on condition that the author, the source, and the license are cited.

 If you would like to insert map sections, we recommend using maps from Open Street Map.
 When using map material from other service providers (Google, etc.), please always obtain right of use.
 You must always cite the source.